Amiens: Jewish

 The synagogue in Amiens is located at 12 Rue du Port d'Amont, near Pont-Beauville.

 Mormon

 The Church of Jesus Christ of Latter-day Saints has a place of worship on the Doullens road.

 Muslim

-The city of Amiens has the largest Muslim community of Picardy and one of the largest in the north of the France.
+The city of Amiens has the largest Muslim community of Picardy and one of the largest in the north of France.
 Places of worship are evolving, several mosques are in a phase of expansion or relocation.
 The city has fifteen Muslim places of worship including eight independent prayer rooms and seven mosques: